ProjectBatch18/2020_CSE_18/README.md

 Java & Xml are programming languages

 In our project we use two Android based Application.

      Victim's App
      Guardian's App

 Victim's app user iterface:

 activity_main.xml description:
 This file is the code for first page of victim app, it includes settings button.

- settigs_activity.xml description:
+activity_main2.xml description:
- This file is the code for the next page of the app, which includes edit textpreferences for threshold value and first,second,third mobile numbers as per victim's choice.
+This file is the code for the next page of the app, which includes Threshold value Button and Add Phone Number Button.

+settigs.xml description:
+This file includes the code for edit textpreferences for first,second,third phone numbers.

+threshold_setting.xml:
+This file includes the code for edit textpreferences for Threshold value.